-Indications, or do this when... the lower back is tired or achy; or the hips are stiff.
+Do this when…the lower back is tired or achy; or the hips are stiff.
 After balancing techniques to help baby swing to the anterior, or during labor through several contractions for the same aim.

 Thanks to Penny Simkin, PT, who taught all of us doulas the importance of the Pelvic Tilt.
 And to my sister, Kathy, who taught me this when I was 17 years old while she was helping me prepare for a natural birth.

-Relaxation doesn't only mean taking a deep breath.
-Breathing evenly and deeply is important, however.
-But for good fetal positioning and labor progress the ligaments, joints and fascia (the membrane surrounding our muscles, organs and bones) need to be relaxed and symmetrical.
+Continue to relax the abdominal muscles and ligaments and move the pelvic joints.
+Relaxation doesn’t only mean taking a deep breath.
+Breathing evenly and deeply is important.
+For good fetal positioning and labor progress, the ligaments, joints and fascia (the membrane surrounding our muscles, organs and bones) need to be relaxed and symmetrical.

 What else you can do: